tanmuhittin/laravel-google-translate/README.md

 This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher where you have additional translation files to be translated to all other languages

 ## todo
-* Specify target locales
-* Google Translate API comes with limits.
-This package translates each item one by one.
-Find a way to bulk translate.
+* Tranlating one by one takes a long time.
+Use bulk translate
-* Add option to prevent overwrite and translate and add new keys to the target locale files

 ## finally
 Thank you for using laravel-google-translate :)